 Festival of Blossom at Mompesson House

-Fall in love with blossom this spring at Mompesson House and Salisbury's Cathedral Close.
-The Festival of Blossom runs from 4 April to 1 June.
-Pick up a tree trail map, take part in a free workshop or add to the community blossom bunting.
-Enjoy family activities during May half term.
+In spring 2025, we invited you to fall in love with blossom at Mompesson House and Salisbury's Cathedral Close.
+The Festival of Blossom ran from 4 April to 1 June where visitors were able to take part in a free workshop or add to the community blossom bunting.
+There were also family-friendly activities during May half term.
+You can still pick up a free Tree Trail Walk for the Cathedral Close at the house.

 Discover nature this spring